madebykind/madebykind-v3/content/services/brand/brand-strategy.md

 cover_img:
 cover_img_alt:
 date: 2020-04-30T17:28:36.948Z
-description: We deliver a plan outlining your brand's vision, values, and manifesto.
-We hunt out your target audiences, competitors, and help define your objectives so we can create a consistent and distinctive brand.
-We establish a strong, authentic presence that fosters loyalty and sets your brand apart.
+description: Crafting a plan for a distinctive brand by defining vision, values, and manifesto, identifying audiences, and setting clear objectives for loyalty and differentiation.
 header_class:
 toc: true
 hidden: false
-intro: We deliver a plan outlining your brand's vision, values, and manifesto.
-We hunt out your target audiences, competitors, and help define your objectives so we can create a consistent and distinctive brand.
-We establish a strong, authentic presence that fosters loyalty and sets your brand apart.
+intro: Crafting a plan for a distinctive brand by defining vision, values, and manifesto, identifying audiences, and setting clear objectives for loyalty and differentiation.
 related_pages:
 related_posts:
 related_work: